nilu1996/test/README.md

+Got it!
+Here’s a follow-up email addressed specifically to Neil and his team:

+---

+**Subject: Follow-Up: Status Update on Alteryx HRG to Tableau Server Connectivity Issue**

-Hello Team,
+Hello Neil and Team,

+I hope this message finds you well.

-We are currently addressing the connectivity issue between Alteryx HRG and Tableau Server.
-I would like to request a status update on this matter.
+I am writing to follow up on the connectivity issue between Alteryx HRG and Tableau Server.
+We are keen to understand the current status of your internal investigation and any progress that has been made.

-During our last discussion, Neil and his team mentioned that they are investigating the network issue internally.
-They committed to informing the GBT team once a resolution is reached.
+During our last discussion, you mentioned that your team was looking into the network issue and would update the GBT team upon resolution.
+We would greatly appreciate any updates you can provide at this time.

-Could you please provide an update on the current status of this investigation?

-Thank you.
+Thank you for your attention to this matter.
+Looking forward to your response.

+Best regards,
+[Your Name]

+---

+This version specifically addresses Neil and his team, while clearly expressing the need for an update on the ongoing issue.